-I’d also recommend adding some stretch routines from my page on the best stretches for the lower back.
+We’d also recommend adding some stretch routines from our page on the best stretches for the lower back.
 If you also have pain as a result of your anterior pelvic tilt, this page will be highly beneficial.

 By stretching out the lower back you can begin to lengthen the short and tight lower back muscles which contribute to an anterior pelvic tilt.

 The next section targets strengthening the muscles that are weak.

 Strengthen the Core: Planks